Fast Facts: Solution Security and the Impact of Click 8.3’s EOL

 EOL and Security

-Fast Fact: Once part of a solution has reached EOL, unless something is done, it creates a window of vulnerability that puts your company’s data and systems at risk; best practice is to prepare for EOL ahead of time to avoid any disruptions or data breaches.
+Fast Fact: Once part of a solution has reached EOL unless something is done, it creates a window of vulnerability that puts your company’s data and systems at risk; the best practice is to prepare for EOL ahead of time to avoid any disruptions or data breaches.